Foundational Vajrayana Buddhism

 Shamatha of Mahamudra (calm abiding or concentration)

 At the First Level, Shamatha of Mahamudra is the primary practice.
-Shamatha develops concentration and allows a practitioner to disidentify herself from her constant stream of discursive thought.
+Shamatha develops concentration and allows a practitioner to disidentify oneself from the constant stream of discursive thought.

 Refuge and Bodhisattva Vows

 The basis of practice in Vajrayana Buddhism is the taking and upholding of refuge and bodhisattva vows.
 Within the Mahayana, of which the Vajrayana is a part, one takes refuge from now until full and complete awakening in the Three Jewels of Buddha, Dharma and Noble Sangha.
 In addition, in Vajrayana one also takes refuge in one’s Lama and lineage, the Yidams, Dakinis and Protectors.
 It is understood that these objects of refuge support, guide and reflect our true nature to us, providing a bridge to our true nature and inner wisdom, which in actuality we have never been separate from but don’t usually recognize.

 In taking and maintaining the Bodhisattva vow we acknowledge our inseparability with all beings.
 We extend our loving kindness, compassion and efforts on their behalf as well as our own.
 We vow to fully awaken in order to liberate all sentient beings.
 Shantideva said that our bodhisattva vow is constantly being compromised by our habitual patterns of self-centeredness and ignorance.
 As aspiring bodhisattvas we continually open to and engage in the bodhisattva view and training.